 However, its main claim to fame is its deep Buddhist roots.
 The town is home to several ancient stupas and viharas, dating to 3rd to 5th centuries.
 Most of these monuments were commissioned by the Mauryan Emperor Ashoka.
 Prior to its rediscovery in the 19th century, Kushinagar remained in a state of ruins mainly due to the violent invasions it endured over the period.

 Most of the sights and attractions in Kushinagar are associated with Lord Buddha.
 Most of these sites mark the last days of Buddha.
-The Mahaparinirvana Temple houses the over 6 meter long statue of the reclining Buddha.
+The Mahaparinirvana Temple houses the over 6 m long statue of the reclining Buddha.
 The Nirvana Stupa was unearthed in 1876.
 The Ramabhar Stupa marks the place where Buddha was cremated.

 Many of these people have built their own temples here, for example, the Wat Thai Temple is dedicated to Buddha, but the architecture style is typical Thai and very distinct from the Indian style.
 The Chinese Temple is also dedicated to Lord Buddha, and as the name suggests, the architectural style is distinctively Chinese.

 The Indo-Japanese temple flaunts an interesting blend of two unique architectural styles.
 Apart from the Buddhist landmarks, Kushinagar also houses the famous Sun Temple which was originally built during the Gupta period.
 However, the temple has undergone several renovations, the last of which was carried out in 1981.

-The temple draws huge crowds especially during Janmasthmi.
-Then there are other places of interest such as Kuber Asthan dedicated to Lord Shiva, Devraha Asthan with statues of Jain Tirthankaras, and Kurukulla Asthan, dedicated to Hindu Goddess.
-How to reach Kushinagar
+The temple draws huge crowds, especially during Janmasthmi.
+Then there are other places of interest such as Kuber Asthan dedicated to Lord Shiva, Devraha Asthan with statues of Jain Tirthankaras and Kurukulla Asthan, dedicated to a Hindu Goddess.

 Kushinagar can be reached by road, rail and air.